mochanputrah/mochanputrah/README.md

 ### Hi there 👋
-My name is Mochan Putra. 🔭 I’m currently working on Visiontech Indograha, Business Partner of Pertamina Hulu Rokan. 🌱 I’m currently learning about data analytic, data visualization, phyton and web development. 📫 You can reach me from my linkeind: https://www.linkedin.com/in/mochan-putra/ and email: mochanputra07@gmail.com.
+My name is Mochan Putra. 🔭 I’m currently working on Visiontech Indograha, Business Partner of Pertamina Hulu Rokan. 🌱 I’m currently learning about data analytic, data visualization, phyton and web development. 📫 You can reach my linkeind: https://www.linkedin.com/in/mochan-putra/ and email: mochanputra07@gmail.com.
 I have a motto to never stop learning and be the best version of yourself😄.
 <!--
 **mochanputrah/mochanputrah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.